gabriel/NAChloride/README.md

 More wrappers are coming soon.

+Do you want to work on crypto at Keybase?
+[We're hiring](https://keybase.io/jobs).

 If you are looking for other non-libsodium related crypto (that used to be here), see [NACrypto](https://github.com/gabriel/NACrypto).

 # Podfile